Tianyi6679/lightweight-MapReduce/README.md

 Reference
 --------------------
-Our MapReduce system is built upon the basic structure provided by [mincemeatpy](https://github.com/michaelfairley/mincemeatpy)
+Our MapReduce system is built upon the groundwork provided by [mincemeatpy](https://github.com/michaelfairley/mincemeatpy)